andrewwdao/Card_Scanner/README.md

 * **[Web server - How to use]**: How to use the web server (in Vietnamese).
 * **[Web server - Create localhost server]**: How to create a localhost server for locally use (in Vietnamese).
 * **[Web server - Create globalhost server]**: How to create a globalhost server for internet use (in Vietnamese).

-This project aims to create a portable device that is used to check student attendance based on their student ID card.

 This project includes two main components: